cac-t-u-s/cac-t-u-s.github.io/pages/lisp.md

 ### "Find Definition" in Visual Programs

-The equivalent of the previous "Find Definition" command is also available in viusal programs, from the menu "Help/Find source" or using the short-cut <kbd>Ctrl/⌘</kbd>+<kbd>shift</kbd>+<kbd>E</kbd> when a box is selected.
+The equivalent of the previous "Find Definition" command is also available in visual programs, from the menu "Help/Find source" or using the short-cut <kbd>Ctrl/⌘</kbd>+<kbd>shift</kbd>+<kbd>E</kbd> when a box is selected.

 This command will take you the Lisp source of the visual program component (if it can be found).
-You can eventuyally edit it, re-evaluate it from there, and modify its behaviour (be careful!).
+You can eventually edit it, re-evaluate it from there, and modify its behaviour (be careful!).

 <img src="lisp_img/find-definition.png">